MichaelKoiku/Maple-Empire/README.md

 # Maple-Empire
-A financial mobile game for iOS and Android made in C# and Unity
+A financial game made as a command line application in Java